Ugly Is Beautiful

-Ugly Is Beautiful is the debut major-label studio album by American singer-songwriter Oliver Tree.
-The album was originally scheduled for release on March 27, 2020 and delayed to June 12, 2020 through Atlantic Records, before being delayed again and released on July 17, 2020.
+Ugly Is Beautiful is the first major-label album by American singer-songwriter Oliver Tree, following seven years of EP releases and an independent album.
+After two delays, Ugly Is Beautiful was released on July 17, 2020, through Atlantic Records.
 In addition to Tree himself, the album features production from Andrew Goldstein, David Pramik, Marshmello, NVDES, Rogét Chahayed, Stint, and frequent collaborator Whethan, among others.
 The album debuted at number 14 on the Billboard 200 and number one on the Top Rock Albums chart.
 A deluxe version titled Ugly Is Beautiful: Shorter, Thicker & Uglier was released on May 28, 2021.